nesi/puppet-puppet/README.markdown

 * [stephenrjohnson\puppetlabs-puppet](https://github.com/stephenrjohnson/puppetlabs-puppet): Complete, but bundles in the Puppet Dashboard, uses an out of date version of [puppetlabs-apache](apache), explicitly configures Apache and modules.
 * [ghoneycutt/puppet-module-puppet](https://github.com/ghoneycutt/puppet-module-puppet): Complete, but bundles in the Puppet Dashboard, uses an out of date version of [puppetlabs-apache](apache), and explicitly configures Apache and modules.

-Bundling Puppet Dashboard is undesireable as it is a separate application from puppet, hence should be managed separately.
+Bundling Puppet Dashboard is undesirable as it is a separate application from puppet, hence should be managed separately.

 Explicitly configuring Apache, it's modules, or Passenger is not desirable as it makes the Apache configuration too inflexible and can make it difficult to serve other web applications from the same server.